ambrop72/aprinter/README.md

    For example, `${CUSTOM_AVR_GCC}gcc` is called during AVR compilation.
  * `AVRDUDE` overrides the `avrdude` tool, used for upload to AVR boards.

-*Nota Bene*:
+Other notes:

  * NEVER RUN THIS SCRIPT AS ROOT!
+ * On Mac OS X `install` action may require `brew install wxmac` before.
  * Most of the build system will work only on Linux.
    On other platforms, custom installation of dependencies and hacking the scripts will be necessary.
  * The AVR toolchain is a [binary by Atmel](http://www.atmel.com/tools/atmelavrtoolchainforlinux.aspx).
  * The ARM toolchain is a binary by the [gcc-arm-embedded](https://launchpad.net/gcc-arm-embedded) project.
  * The `-v` parameter (between targets and actions) will show the commands ran by the script.
- * The script has only been tested when ran from source directory root.
+ * The script will only work when ran from source directory root.

-## Extending the build system

-The build targets are defined in the file: `config/targets.sh`.
-If you want to add a new board with an existing architecture/platform, this is where it belongs.
-By default, the target will use the source file `aprinter-TARGET.cpp`, except if `SOURCE` is defined in the target, in which case it will use `aprinter-SOURCE.cpp`.

-Each target defines a `PLATFORM`, which defines which script in `scripts/` handles the target.
-For more information, see the source.

 ## SD card support